This General Tso’s Chicken recipe (左宗棠鸡) is the top-selling Chinese food in our restaurant.

 - Next, add the correct amount of sauce to the aromatics.
 (45g per 150g chicken).
 The sauce will boil within ten seconds as the amount is small.

-- Add the crispy, deep-fried chicken to the sauce.
+- Add the crispy chicken pieces to the sauce mixture.
 Mix and flip the chicken quickly to coat the surface with the sauce.
 Once there is no more sauce left in the pan, remove from heat, and serve.

 You will notice we only a small amount of water constitutes the sauce, as we want a concentrated sauce with intense flavor to coat the meat without wetting the surface too much.
 This method is our way to preserve the crispiness of the chicken, and it works.